return;

 What actually IS the compiler?
 What is a program?

-Everything in your computer is just programs, and the compiler is no exception, it's not even a very complicated program.
-A compiler takes your files, reads the text in it, and writes out a new file that has CPU instructions that tell the CPU do the same things as your code says.
+Everything that does something in your computer is a program, including the compiler.
+A compiler takes your code files, reads the text in them, and writes out a new file that has CPU instructions that tell the CPU do the same things as your code says.
 You could think of the compiler as a translator from one language to another; from a programming language into CPU language.

-If you're interested in this, search for "cpu instruction set".
-An instruction set is a set of rules that define which bits represent which actions in the CPU (for example moving data between 2 places or adding 2 values together), x86 is the instruction set for most current CPUs, ARM is the one used in smartphone/tablet CPUs.
-It's not particularly important to learn any of it for programming purposes though, but it can help if you want to truly understand your program.
+An instruction set is a set of rules that define which bits represent which actions in the CPU, x86 is the instruction set for most current CPUs, ARM is mostly used in smartphone/tablet CPUs.

 What is data?